A mixed Petrov-Galerkin Cosserat rod finite element formulation: Cosserat rod theory

 Note that the second line reads equivalently to~\cref{eq:internal_virtual_work1} with the only difference that the resultant contact forces and moments in~\cref{eq:internal_virtual_work1} are obtained by the constitutive equations~\cref{eq:constitutive_equations}.
 Here, the resultant contact forces and moments are independent fields.
 Using the same variations as introduced after~\cref{eq:constitutive_equations} the second line can be transformed identically.
 For the first line, using the derivatives of~\cref{eq:complementary strain_energy_density} w.r.t. ${}_B\vn$ and ${}_B\vm$ results in

-Note that even in the inextensible case, where no finite strain energy density $W$ is available, the complementary strain energy density $\ConvConj{W}$ is still finite.
+Note that even in the inextensible case, where no strain energy density $W$ with finite stiffness coefficients is available, the complementary strain energy density $\ConvConj{W}$ still has finite coefficients.
 This can be seen as the limit of stiffness components approaching infinity, which results in zeros on the diagonals of $\vC_{\vga}^{-1}$ and $\vC_{\vka}^{-1}$.
 Shear-rigidity can therefore easily be introduced by using $\vC_{\vga}^{-1} = \diag(k_\mathrm{e}^{-1}, 0, 0)$.
 Additionally, adding the inextensibility constraint leads to $\vC_{\vga}^{-1} = \vzero_{3 \times 3}$.
 The same results were obtained by \textcite{Eugster2020}, where still the internal virtual work from~\cref{eq:internal_virtual_work2} with the constitutive equations~\cref{eq:constitutive_equations} was used for the unconstrained deformations.

 Assume the line distributed external forces ${}_I \vb = {}_I \vb(\xi) \in \mR^3$ and moments ${}_B \vc ={}_B \vc(\xi) \in \mR^3$ to be given as densities with respect to the reference arc length.
 Moreover, for $i\in\{0,1\}$, point forces ${}_I \vb_i \in \mR^3$ and point moments ${}_B \vc_i \in \mR^3$ can be applied to the rod's boundaries at $\xi_0=0$ and $\xi_1=1$.
 The corresponding external virtual work functional is defined as